 - Fundraising Events

 Events with anticipated expenditures of $1,500 or more must be pre-approved by authorized UCorp personnel.
-A Special Event Authorization and Summary must be completed and submitted to UCorp at least 30 days prior to the event.
+A Special Event Authorization and Summary must be completed and submitted to UCorp prior to the event.
+Please allow at least one week to give UCorp ample time to secure Special Event Insurance if necessary.
 No contract or other commitment of costs will be approved until a Special Event Authorization is on file.

 The event may take place on campus or off campus.
 The Downtown Center, the Romberg Tiburon Center, the Sierra Nevada Field Campus, and the Pacific Leadership Institute are all considered on campus.

 If the event is taking place on campus, UCorp may need to reimburse SF State for the use of its facilities.
-If you are planning an on-campus event, contact Kathleen Bruno to discuss the details of your particular event.
+If you are planning an on-campus event, contact Ricardo Angeles to discuss the details of your particular event.

 The event will be funded with UCorp funds.
 If adequate funding is on hand to pay for your event, related expenditures may be processed as usual.
 If deficit spending will occur prior to the receipt of revenue, the Dean/AVP must guarantee repayment of the deficit in writing.
-Contact Kathleen Bruno for the appropriate terms and paperwork.
+Contact Ricardo Angeles for the appropriate terms and paperwork.